MaitreyaKadam/Trip-Statistics/README.md

-# 🚀 Project Overview

 ## This project processes trip data using Hadoop Streaming to compute per-taxi statistics and sorted output.
+It demonstrates how Hadoop Streaming can be used to process big data stored in HDFS

+# Project Overview

+## The goal of this was to analyze Trips and Taxis data using python scripts, automate the tasks by executable bash scripts and answer the questions related to a business problem

+* ## What are the maximum, minimum, and average fares per taxi type?
+* ## Which are the most active taxis based on trip count?